 About thirty miles south of this river, are the remains of a ship sunk not far from the shore.
 It is not known by whom she was owned, nor from what part of the world she came, nor when cast away.
-The Indians frequently get beeswax from her, and it is highly probable that she was from some part of Asia.
+The Indians frequently get bees-wax from her.
+It is not improbable that she was from some part of Asia.